-As a pilot, prior to every flight, I performed an A check, this was to ensure that things like control surfaces - ailerons, elevator, rudder and trim – were working free and easy.
+However, I need to explain this in some detail as there is an obvious but ignored anomaly that relates to flying!
+Despite all the statistics saying the opposite, flying is perceived as being dangerous and far more people have an issue with flying than with driving, in a car or motorcycle.
+Despite the fact that most people are aware that the real order of danger, is a motorcycle, the car then aeroplane?
+How often does a driver complete a safety check, prior to every journey?
+Prior to every flight, I performed an A check, this was to ensure that things like control surfaces - ailerons, elevator, rudder and trim – were working free and easy.
 I would also check the brakes, lights, oil, fuel, pitot heat and stall warning horn.
-As well as an overall inspection of the airframe.
-So, once all the checks were completed I would be reasonably sure that the flight would go ahead without a hitch!
+As well as an overall inspection of the airframe and propeller surfaces.
+So, once all the checks were completed, I would be reasonably sure that the flight would go ahead without a hitch!
 And for me, it always did, thankfully!
 That said, I routinely practised emergency procedures, e.g. a simulated engine failure and since the planes I flew only had one engine, that was just common sense.
-Quite of s few of the pilots I knew of did not do this, at least not regularly (proof that common sense, is, not that common)!
+Quite a few of the pilots I knew, however, did not do this, at least not regularly (proof that common sense, isn't very common)!

 So, all in all, I see a lot of advantages to preparing for life as if we were the plane and life was the flight.
 And ironically, even those people who are perpetually late for everything; somehow seem to catch their flight?

 So, make your plan and when you get blown off course by the wind of life, and you will, you will know about it sooner rather than later.
 More importantly, YOU will have the knowledge and know-how to get back on track!